Proxima-L3/HTML-CSS-Review/README.md

 - Practice and get used to making and connecting local repo to a github repo as soon as I start a project.
 - Actually make commits, pushes, and pulls throughout project instead of making a single commit that holds the entire project after it's already done.
-- Use the popular and highly beloved VSCode editor for the first time (have ussed PyCharm, atom, brackets, sublime, and jupyter notebooks before.
+- Use the popular and highly beloved VSCode IDE for the first time (have used PyCharm, Atom, Brackets, Sublime, and Jupyter Notebooks before.

 <h3>Note:</h3>